oldlaptop/tkrunner/README.md

 *	The command
 	**hide**
 	is present in the root namespace, and causes the dialog box to hide itself.

+*	There exists a
+	**::Tkrunner**
+	namespace, which should be treated as reserved by the **tkrunner**
+	implementation.
+	Its contents are deliberately undocumented and may change without notice for the implementation's convenience.

 Commands entered at the dialog box are evaluated and their results added to the history display at the bottom of the dialog, preceded by a sequence number